 $ patchelf — set-rpath ‘$ORIGIN/path/to/library’ <executable>

-After setting RPATH to the directory where dependent libraries locate, with the help of $ORIGIN, an Linux executable could be run successfully either in place, or be moved around to different directories or even hosts, achieving the desired properties of relocatability and flexibility.
+After setting RPATH/RUNPATH to the directory where dependent libraries locate, with the help of $ORIGIN, an Linux executable could be run successfully either in place, or be moved around to different directories or even hosts, achieving the desired properties of relocatability and flexibility.